candicebruyea/learning/git-basics.md

 ### Create
 Create a new file or change an existing file.

-      git init will initialize new git project.
+      git init will initialize new git project. touch filename.txt will create a new empty file.

 ### Stage Files
 Tracks a file to be saved in Git.